Valencia-oh/PKMN-Jade/README.md

 - Pokemon that have sprites downloaded but are not yet implemented - Shroomish, Breloom, Paldean Wooper, Clodsire, Pikipek, Trumbeak, Toucannon, Honchkrow

 ### Credits
--The majority of systems would not work without the use of the CSE engine, so shout out to all the devs on there -Falinks and the Applin line Sprites are from Sage Deoxys -nuukiie made the Togekiss, Mamoswine Wingull lines
+- The majority of systems would not work without the use of the CSE engine, so shout out to all the devs on there
+- Falinks and the Applin line Sprites are from Sage Deoxys
+- nuukiie made the Togekiss, Mamoswine Wingull lines